Olympia Looping: Ride experience

 After leaving the station, the train starts ascending the 34 m lift hill.
 The train turns 180 degrees during the first part of the lift hill.

 After cresting the top, it enters the drop.
 At the bottom of the drop, it immediately enters its first inversion.
 It then takes a sharp 180 degree turn before entering 2 back-to-back vertical loops.
 The train then ascends and turns 180 degrees into the mid-course brake run, which is also a small lift hill.

 At the top of the lift, it drops and enters 2 half-helix elements before entering its last 2 inversions, again done back to back.
 Next, it enters a block brake before more full helix elements.
 It banks to the right where the on-ride photo is taken.
 After the photo is taken, the ride enters the final brakes.

 Incidents

-On September 27, 2008, a drive tyre failed on the ride, stranding over 20 Oktoberfest attendees at the top of the first hill.
+On September 27, 2008, a drive tire failed on the ride, stranding over 20 Oktoberfest attendees at the top of the first hill.
 They were freed with the help of the Munich Fire Department.

-On 20th December 2021, whilst the Olympia Looping was stationed in Winter Wonderland, a power cut caused the ride to stop on the first hill.
+On December 20th, 2021, whilst the Olympia Looping was stationed in Winter Wonderland, a power cut caused the ride to stop on the first hill.
 Riders were evacuated from the ride with the stairs on the lift hill.

-On 29th March, 2022, while the Olympia Looping was stationed at the Wurstelprater in Vienna, Austria, an employee was killed in a collision with one of the trains while accessing a restricted area.
+On March 29th, 2022, while the Olympia Looping was stationed at the Wurstelprater in Vienna, Austria, an employee was killed in a collision with one of the trains while accessing a restricted area.

-On 16th September 2024, while Olympia Looping was being commissioned at Oktoberfest, another employee was fatally struck by a train.
+On September 16th, 2024, while Olympia Looping was being commissioned at Oktoberfest, another employee was fatally struck by a train.